danielfm/judgr/README.markdown

 user=> (def conf-matrix (k-fold-crossval 2 classifier))
 #'user/conf-matrix
 user=> conf-matrix
-{:ok {:ok 102
+{:positive {:positive 102
-      :offensive 3}
+            :negative 3}
- :offensive {:ok 7
+ :negative {:positive 7
-             :offensive 186}}
+            :negative 186}}
 ````

 This Confusion Matrix will tell, for each known class, how many items
 it predicted correctly, and how many items it predicted as being in
 another class.
-For example, for all items known as `:ok`, 102 items
+For example, for all items known as `:positive`, 102 items
-were flagged correctly and 3 were flagged incorrectly as `:offensive`.
+were flagged correctly and 3 were flagged incorrectly as `:negative`.

 Although this helps, it would be nice to have ways to calculate a
 single number score.